stakater/trireme-kubernetes/README.md

 [![Twitter URL](https://img.shields.io/twitter/url/http/shields.io.svg?style=social&style=flat-square)](https://twitter.com/aporeto_trireme) [![Slack URL](https://img.shields.io/badge/slack-up-green.svg)](https://triremehq.slack.com/messages/general/) [![License](https://img.shields.io/badge/license-GPL--2.0-blue.svg)](https://www.gnu.org/licenses/gpl-2.0.html) [![Documentation](https://img.shields.io/badge/docs-godoc-blue.svg)](https://godoc.org/github.com/aporeto-inc/trireme-kubernetes)

 Integration with the NetworkPolicy framework from Kubernetes.
-Kubernetes defines a beta API for NetworkPolicies.
+Kubernetes defines an API for NetworkPolicies.
 More info over here:

 * http://kubernetes.io/docs/user-guide/networkpolicies/
 * http://kubernetes.io/docs/api-reference/extensions/v1beta1/definitions/#_v1beta1_networkpolicy

-Kubernetes doesn't enforce natively those NetworkPolicies and require another library/solution to perform the actual policing.
+Kubernetes does not enforce natively those NetworkPolicies and requires another library/solution to perform the actual enforcement.
-A couple SDN solutions implement the K8S network-policies today, relying typically on a Control plane and controller to achieve the policy enforcing.
-This Kubernetes-Integration doesn't rely on any complex control-plane or setup.
-All the enforcing is performed directly on the Dataplane (more info at  [Trireme ](https://github.com/aporeto-inc/trireme) )
+The implementation of network policy with Trireme does not rely on any complex control-plane or setup.
+Enforcement is performed directly on every minion without any shared state (more info at  [Trireme ](https://github.com/aporeto-inc/trireme) )

 Kubernetes NetworkPolicies are entirely based on `labels` and `selectors` to hide all the actual IPs for the different endpoints.
 Trireme is using that exact same approach.
-IP information is irrelevant, Everything is based on labels.
+IP information is irrelevant even for enforcement, and everything is based on labels.

-In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch an agent on each kubelet node.
+In order to use Trireme for Kubernetes NetworkPolicies, the only requirement is to launch the Trireme run-time on each minion.

-## Agent deployment.
+## Run-Time deployment.

-That agent can be launched as:
+That run-time can be launched as:

 * A Trireme in-cluster pod by using a `daemonSet`. (recommended deployment)
 * A standalone agent/daemon on the node.